Chris Petersen on UW’s inside linebacker depth, Jacob Eason’s ‘learning opportunities’ and more

 Extra points

 - Despite ascending freshman Puka Nacua’s broken foot, three other Washington wide receivers have begun to emerge.
 Redshirt sophomore Terrell Bynum caught 13 passes for 111 yards against Utah and Oregon.
-Redshirt junior Jordan Chin has registered one reception in each of the last three games, with the last two going for touchdowns.
-And redshirt freshman Marquis Spiker made the first two catches of his young career in his last two games, hauling in a 20-yard reception against Oregon and a 21-yard grab on third-and-17 against Utah.
+Redshirt junior Jordan Chin has registered one reception in each of the past three games, with the past two going for touchdowns.
+And redshirt freshman Marquis Spiker made the first two catches of his young career in his past two games, hauling in a 20-yard reception against Oregon and a 21-yard grab on third-and-17 against Utah.
 “He’s been practicing better.
 That’s really what it is,” Petersen said of Spiker.
 “Then we put him in the game and he’s been able to attack the ball.
 That’s one thing we really like about him.
 He’s a rangy guy that can attack the ball and if you get (it) around him, he’s got pretty sticky hands.”

 - Petersen acknowledged that “we have to figure out a way to be a better finishing team in the fourth quarter, without question.
 It’s not want-to.
 It’s execution, it’s confidence, it’s belief.
 We’re doing everything in our power in practice to try to recreate some of those situations.”
 When pressed further on the issue, Petersen said, “You can’t give somebody confidence.
 You have to go out and earn it.
 We can only coach ’em how we coach ’em and get ’em dialed in, in the meetings and everybody’s locked in.
 We’re playing good football teams that have played better than us.
 But you’ve got to go out and earn it.”